 Key Differences Between Latch and Flip Flop

-- The key factor of differentiation between the latch and the flip flop is that latch changes the output according to the change in input continuously.
+- The key factor of differentiation between the latch and the flip flop is that the latch changes the output according to the change in input continuously.
 While a flip flop changes the output only when the clock pulse is triggered along with the change in input.

-- The absence of clock causes the latches to operate asynchronously while as clock signal synchronizes the operation of the flip flop thus flip flop operates synchronously.
+- The absence of a clock causes the latches to operate asynchronously while as clock signal synchronizes the operation of the flip flop thus flip flop operates synchronously.

-- The requirement of power for the circuit to operate is less in case of latches than a flip flop.
+- The requirement of power for the circuit to operate is less in the case of latches than a flip flop.
 This is due to the presence of a clock signal in flip flop.